NEED TO REPORT SOMEONE LOST OR MISSING? CALL 111 AND ASK FOR POLICE

 The Board comprises of elected directors chosen by the Land Search and Rescue membership and appointed directors.
 The Board meets at least six times a year and appoints three of its members to the Audit Committee, which reviews all policies and financial commitments and undertakings.

-Charlotte Aronsen, Deputy Chair
+Charlotte Aronsen, Chair

 In 2018 Charlotte became a Committee member, later moving into the Group Secretary role, whilst also managing most of the Christchurch groups’ social media presence as well as fundraising.